 - 1.2.1.
-Procurement, Design, and Construction: - Provide a narrative description of the Proposer's implementation approach, flowcharts, and exhibits to demonstrate how the Proposer will meet the EVSE Specifications set forth in the applicable sections of this RFP. - The narrative should also address the Proposer's general approach to implementing the SOW outlined in Attachment 4 including (but not exhaustive): - How the Proposer plans to coordinate with the local utility to implement necessary utility upgrades and achieve grid interconnection. - How the Proposer will meet the requirements related to quality assurance and quality control (see).

-- Provide anticipated lead times for EVSE and approaches to mitigate potential supply chain issues.
+Procurement, Design, and Construction: - Provide a narrative description of the Proposer's implementation approach, flowcharts, and exhibits to demonstrate how the Proposer will meet the EVSE Specifications set forth in the applicable sections of this RFP. - The narrative should also address the Proposer's general approach to implementing the SOW outlined in Attachment 4 including (but not exhaustive): - How the Proposer plans to coordinate with the local utility to implement necessary utility upgrades and achieve grid interconnection. - How the Proposer will meet the requirements related to quality assurance and quality control (see). - Provide anticipated lead times for EVSE and approaches to mitigate potential supply chain issues.
 If available, provide evidence of the Proposer's ability to secure EVSE according to the lead times provided. - 1.2.2.
-Implementation Schedule: - > Provide a proposed Implementation Schedule.
+Implementation Schedule (8.Attachment 17): - > Provide a proposed Implementation Schedule.
 This schedule should include: - A summary level Project Schedule; - The Project's critical path and detailed key milestones; - Date (month, year) in which Proposer expects to receive NTP1 to NTP 4, as defined in Attachment 4; - Include elements related to necessary utility service upgrades; - Activities and interdependences that enable the achievement of key milestones; and - Anticipated durations for: - 1.
 Proposed detailed activities; - 2.
-Tasks 0 to 6, as defined in Attachment 4. - Date (month, year) in which Proposer expects that all installed ports will have the capability to charge vehicles equipped with NACS charge ports. - Factors that would affect the Implementation Schedule such as outside constraints, materials, equipment and labor availability, etc. - Graphic outlining the major activities and their associated timeframes. - 1.2.3.
-EVSE Information (see Attachment 9): - EVSE Vendor Information - EVSE Specifications Compliance - Approach to providing capability to charge vehicles equipped with NACS charge ports (i.e., second cord and NACS connector, or CCS connector to NACS adapter) - EVSE capacity to simultaneously charge four EVs and provide at least 150-kW per SAE Combined Charging System (CCS) standard port.
+Tasks 0 to 6, as defined in Attachment 4 and as detailed in 8.Attachment 17.

+- Date (month, year) in which Proposer expects that all installed ports will have the capability to charge vehicles equipped with NACS charge ports. - Factors that would affect the Implementation Schedule such as outside constraints, materials, equipment and labor availability, etc. - Graphic outlining the major activities and their associated timeframes. - Completed 8.Attachment 17 that reflects the proposed Implementation Schedule.

+1.2.3.
+EVSE Information (see Attachment 9):

+- EVSE Vendor Information - EVSE Specifications Compliance - Approach to providing capability to charge vehicles equipped with NACS charge ports (i.e., second cord and NACS connector, or CCS connector to NACS adapter) - EVSE capacity to simultaneously charge four EVs and provide at least 150-kW per SAE Combined Charging System (CCS) standard port.
 Specify any additional charging capacity. - 1.3.
 Approach to O&M, including workforce training

-Provide a narrative description of their approach to O&M to meet the relevant requirements provided in Section 333.
+Provide a narrative description of their approach to O&M to meet the relevant requirements provided in Section 3.